Position: Development Associate

 - Computer and database management skills, knowledge of Salesforce/Patron Manager is an asset

 - Excellent communication skills, both oral and written

 - Ability to work independently and as part of a team; outstanding organizational skills/follow-through

-- Flexibility to attend evening and weekend events as necessary
+- Flexibility to attend occasional evening and weekend events with advance notice

 - Ability to maintain high level of confidentiality